bvasiles/networks/README.md

-**This is the website for the Fall 2023 offering.
-It will be updated for Fall 2024.**
+:warning::warning::warning:**This is the website for the Fall 2023 offering.
+It will be updated for Fall 2024.**:warning::warning::warning:

 ![My image](assets/images/wormholes.jpeg)